willibrandon/LofiBeats/src/LofiBeats.Core.PluginApi/README.md

 # LofiBeats Plugin API

 A .NET library for creating audio effect plugins for the LofiBeats application.
-This package contains the core interfaces and attributes needed to create custom audio effects.
+This package contains the core interfaces needed to create custom audio effects.

 ## Quick Start